 Experimental design for feed formulations and feeding trial

 Two hundred and fifty broiler chicks were purchased from certified sale outlets in Katsina state.
 The broilers were raised from a day old on a starter feed (premix and maize).
 The recommended medications and vaccines was administered to ensure good health status of the experimental birds.
 On the 14th day (2 weeks), the birds were weighed and divided into five groups in a completely randomized design.
-The broiler finisher feed was formulated with fermented millet stalk to replace maize in the premix /maize formulation; Diets 1 to 5 was produced using the following maize to fermented millet stalk as ratios: 4:0 (control), 3:1, 1:1, 1:3, and 0:4.
+The broiler finisher feed was formulated with fermented millet stalk to replace maize in the premix /maize formulation; Diets 1 to 5 was formulated using the following maize to fermented millet stalk as ratios: 4:0 (control), 3:1, 1:1, 1:3, and 0:4.
 Each diet was fed to each group for six weeks.
 Throughout the experiment, feed and water were provided ad libitum.

 Growth performance and survival of experimental broilers